tikalk/angular-best-practices/README.md

+# Challenge
+* use ng-model in the search area
+* use ng-change to resetToken
+* create media.search.module in (app/media-search/media-search.ctrl)
+* should define ctrl in index.html
+* use infinite-scroll 3rd party directive in wrapper div of media-list in index.html (infinite-scroll="vm.loadMore()", infinite-scroll-distance="2")

+youtube media drv should have these funcs:
+* search
+* resetPageToken
+* updateSearch
+* params (json object)
+* complete (?)

 # Echoes Player ~(EMC)
 Echoes is a great youtube player developed by [Oren Farhi](http://orizens.com).
 It's fun & easy to listen or watch videos from youtube with Echoes.